cbrown5/easyr/who-we-are.md

 ![]({{ site.baseurl }}/images/david-schoeman.jpg)
 Dave is Associate Professor at the University of the Sunshine Coast, where he teaches ecology and statistics.

+Dave started to learn R a little more than decade ago.
+Being partially self-taught, with regular guidance from AJ Smit (now at the University of the Western Cape) and Anthony Richardson, he spend an inordinate amount of time making mistakes.

+He likes to think that teaching R to emerging generations of numerate ecologists will help them learn R more efficiently than he did, thereby giving them more time to spend on actually analysing data, which is the fun part.

 His research passion is the conservation of sandy beaches - a much overlooked ecosystem.

 When he is not out counting ghost crabs, Dave is at most at home coding up R scripts to analyse large data-sets.
 He frequently publishes his work in top academic journals Nature and Science, including global scale analyses for how warming is affecting ocean ecosystems.